2006 United States House of Representatives elections in Michigan

-The 2006 congressional elections in Michigan was held on November 4, 2006 to determine who would represent the state of Michigan in the United States House of Representatives.
-Michigan had fifteen seats in the House, apportioned according to the 2000 United States Census.
+The 2006 congressional elections in Michigan was held on November 7, 2006, to determine who would represent the state of Michigan in the United States House of Representatives.
+Michigan had fifteen seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.
-All fifteen incumbents ran for re-election, and all of them got re-elected except Joe Schwarz, who lost his primary.
+All fifteen incumbents ran for re-election, and all of them were re-elected except Joe Schwarz, who lost his primary.

+Michigan was one of seven states in which the party that won the state's popular vote did not win a majority of seats in 2006, the other states being Indiana, New Mexico, Nevada, Ohio, Iowa, and Wisconsin.